yihe-61wu/pySVRT/README.md

 # Introduction #

-This is the port of the Synthetic Visual Reasoning Test to the pytorch framework.
+This is a port of the Synthetic Visual Reasoning Test problems to the pytorch framework, with an implementation of two convolutional networks to solve them.

 The main function is